wethod/learning-center-source/content/finance/index.md

 {{< img-center src="/uploads/2018/08/29/client-overview.gif" >}}

 **To add a Person**:

 1. Go to “People” section, on the top right corner
 2. Click the "**+ person**" button on the top left corner
 3. Fill in all the required fields
-5. Click on the "**save**" button
+4. Click on the "**save**" button

 Click on a person to get more details about that person: on the left of this view you can find some general information about contact, on the right you can see listed all the projects developed with this contact and all his resources.
 A resource is just a link with a name to something external to WETHOD (like a document or a todo list).

 {{< img-center src="/uploads/2018/08/29/client-person-details.png" >}}

 How to link a contact to a project?
-Just go to the pipeline and add a client for the project.
-Once done, pick a name from the "Client Contact" field's list.
+Just go to the pipeline and pick a name from the "Client Contact" field's list (if you are creating a new project ensure to select the 'Client' field first)

 **To add a Company**: